viam-labs/ir-person-detector/README.md

 </pre>
 The model name options are custom_detector, effnet, ssdlite or faster_rcnn.

-Any config parameters can be directly overriden from the terminal by adding <pre> ++param_name=override_value </pre> at the end of the above command.
+Any config parameters can be directly overriden from the terminal by adding the following at the end of the above command. <pre> ++param_name=override_value </pre>

-This will save the output results in a folder in /multirun, with a best_model.pth file and tensorboard logging to monitor train and validation loss throughout training.
+At the end of training, output results will be saved in a folder corresponding to the date and time of the experiment in /multirun, with a best_model.pth file and tensorboard logging to monitor train and validation loss throughout training.
 Hydra overrides and the experiment config will be saved in multirun/hydra/.
+Training logs will be outputted in train.log in the same folder.

 ### **To run the training pipeline on a YOLO model:**